Spruce Mountain school district sets budget meeting April 7

 The Blue Crew team at the tech center has five Spruce Mountain students participating, with teacher Rob Taylor as a mentor.
 Students began collaborating with the Farmington-based team after January.

+Emily Hammond, Jack Cramer, Nathan Hall, Noah Civiello, Finnegan Zimmerschied, Noah Brougham, Benjamin “Kaleb” Daku, Benjamin Hatch, Jacob White, Kodi Quimby, Kyran Katzenbach, and Landen Rackliffe are Blue Crew members from Mt.
+Blue/Foster CTE Center.
+Lily Bailey, Ava Coates, Quin Fournier, Owen Schwab, and Daniel Wilson are from Spruce Mountain.
+Chandler Pike of Jay and a student at the Maine School of Science and Mathematics in Limestone is also a member.

 Blue Crew team adviser Richard Wilde said Spruce Mountain students encouraged his team to try for the Chairman’s Award, which is part of every competition.
-Lily Bailey and Ava Coates from Spruce Mountain and Emily Hammond from Mt.
+Bailey, Coates and Hammond from Mt.
 Blue High School in Farmington represented the team for that part of the competition.
 The team won the Chairman’s Award at the New England Pine Tree District event held at Thomas College in Waterville earlier this month.

 At that event RSU 73 Director Joel Pike of Jay, also a Blue Crew mentor, won the Woodie Flowers Finalist Award.